May 2, 2022 (last updated)

 Mitigation Measure 15: Bay Area Shared Water Access Program (Previously called Regional Water Market)

 EBMUD, acting on behalf of the BARR partners, successfully applied for a $400,000 grant from the U.S. Bureau of Reclamation to provide funding for this project.
 EBMUD signed the grant agreement on September 20, 2018.
-A strategy report is currently being developed with input from the Bay Area SWAP Stakeholder Task Force to establish a framework and path forward to support regional access to supplies.
+Three pilot water transfers were completed by the BARR Partners in 2021.
+A strategy report is under development with input from the Bay Area SWAP Stakeholder Task Force to establish a framework and path forward to support regional access to supplies and is anticipated to be completed by March 2023.

 ACWD - Alameda County Water District